GerhardGustavsen/ggxyz/src/pages/code/archUSB.md

 Anyways, exams came along, and I never figured out how to get eclipse to work properly.
 I failed object-oriented programming by quite a margin.
 And a short week after that, I managed to execute a "rm * -rf" command in the root directory.
 Traumatized I had to again retreat back to Windows.
 However, that was not the end of my journey with Linux.
 After half a year of not failing classes and having a working laptop, I was back to tinkering with Linux.
 The year was 2021 and this time I would be a bit more cautious.
 I now wanted my Arch instalation as far away from my Windows installation as possible.

 ## Project
-The project was to install Arch Linux on a USB thumb drive.
+The project was to install a persistent Arch Linux OS on a USB thumb drive.

 ### The beneifits:
 - Hard to screw up other operating systems when I am working on a completely isolated disk.